Howza: Early years

-In 2002 he joined the hip hop group Gunpowder which was, at the time, under the same label as Kabelo Mabalane.
+In 2002, he joined the hip hop group Gunpowder, which was, at the time, under the same label as Kabelo Mabalane.
 In 2007 Kabelo, AKA Bouga Luv offered Howza a record deal as a solo artist under faith records.

 Acting career

 Howza has also gone on to appear on e.tv’s Backstage in a lead role as the character "Chase".
 He also appeared in Generations as a supporting character, "Adam" and plays "Lerumo Chabedi" in South African soap opera Scandal!.

+He made a guest appearance in the Disney+ animated series Kizazi Moto: Generation Fire.